foundryvtt/foundryvtt/pages/features/av.rst

 ===================================

 NAT
-	**Network Address Translation** (routers)
+	**Network Address Translation** (Routers create a NAT from the local network to the outside) STUN
-STUN
-	**Simple Traversal of UDP through NAT** (udp hole-punching through NATs) TURN
+	**Simple Traversal of UDP through NAT** (A tool for UDP hole-punching through NATs) TURN
-	**Traversal Using Relays around NAT** (a relay for data) ICE
+	**Traversal Using Relays around NAT** (A relay for data) ICE
-	**Interactive Connectivity Establishment** (a methodology for using STUN (and TURN) to ensure a connection between 2 peers) SDP
+	**Interactive Connectivity Establishment** (A methodology for using STUN (and TURN) to ensure a connection between 2 peers) SDP
-	**Session Description Protocol** (just text to describe a media stream, think 'json format but for describing media, like "there's audio, here are the codecs we support, here are our list of ICE candidates, etc... ")
+	**Session Description Protocol** (A protocol for describing media, like "we want to share audio, here are the codecs we support, here are our list of ICE candidates (IP addresses), etc... ")
 RTP
-	**Real Time Protocol** (protocol used to packetize the audio and video encoded streams over UDP packets) RTC
+	**Real Time Protocol** (Protocol used to packetize the audio and video encoded streams over UDP packets) RTC
-	**Real Time Communications** (just a broad name that encapsulates all of these technologies (and more) to make them work together so we can have real time communications)
+	**Real Time Communications** (A broad name that encapsulates all of these technologies (and more) to make them work together so we can have real time communications)